AdamB64/AdamB64/README.md

 ### Learning Goals

 🔭 Once I'm done with the task website, I plan to explore C++ and eventually dive into Rust.
-Exciting times ahead!

-Feel free to explore my repositories and connect with me.
-Let's code together! 💻
+Feel free to explore my repositories.💻